 The cause of morphoea is unknown, but it is not contagious.
-It is not hereditary but seems to be more common in people with autoimmune complaints and these can run in families.
-The affected areas of skin become hard because of over-production of collagen fibres.
+It is not hereditary but seems to be more common in people with autoimmune conditions and these can run in families.
+Autoimmune disease occurs when the body's natural defence system cannot tell the difference between your own cells and foreign cells, causing your body to mistakenly attack normal cells.
+Common autoimmune conditions include thyroid disease, diabetes and lupus.

+In morphoea the affected areas of skin become hard because of over-production of collagen fibres.
 These give the skin its normal strength and structure, so when excess collagen is made, the skin feels harder and more rigid than usual.
-Morphoea usually starts without any apparent trigger, but it has been noted to happen after a skin injury such as an insect bite, a burn or viral infections.
+Morphoea usually starts without any apparent trigger, but it has been noted to happen after a skin injury such as an insect bite, repeated friction, surgery and radiotherapy.

-It may start at any age including childhood and in adult-hood, it is more common in women than men.
-Morphoea usually affects white skinned people and is rare in people of African-American ancestry.
+Morphoea may occur at any age.
+It is up to four times more common in women than men.
+It predominantly affects white people and is less common in skin of colour.